bcgov/digital-trust-toolkit/credentials/credential-bc-ghg-emissions-verification.md

 ## 1.4.
 Governing Authority

-BC Climate Action Secreteriat is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
+[BC Climate Action Secretariat (CAS)](https://retooling.ca/resources/climate-action-secretariat-adaptation-ministry-of-environment/#:~:text=The%20secretariat%20works%20directly%20with,environmental%2C%20social%20and%20economic%20sustainability.) is the Governing Authority and party legally responsible for developing, maintaining and implementing the Governance Framework (GF).
-The contact for petitioners and relying parties of this governance framework during the pilot phase of the project is:
+The contact for petitioners and relying parties of this GF during the pilot phase of the project is:
 * 	**Name:** Kyle Robinson
 * 	**Title:** Senior Strategic Advisor, Digital Trust Ecosystems
 * 	**Organization:** Briartech Consulting Inc.